 Pro Car Care Tip: Print out the above graphic to keep a copy in your glovebox or take a screenshot with your phone.
 That way, you can reference it if you forget!

 By staying on track with your car’s oil change schedule, you help your car run better, longer, and you could even be saving yourself money!
 Get this: according to calculations from Meinke and AutoMD, the average cost of a year’s worth of oil changes is about $120.
 The average cost of not “proactively maintaining” a vehicle’s engine is about $4,000.
 Yikes!
 When you put it like that, the benefit to both your wallet and your vehicle’s well-being is clear.

-Like getting regular oil change, getting auto insurance can be affordable, fast, and easy too.
-Give us a call at 1-877-GO-DIRECT (1-877-463-4732) to see just how low your monthly payments could be when you choose Direct Auto Insurance.
+Like getting regular oil change, getting auto insurance can be affordable, fast, and easy.
+Give us a call or visit a nearby location to see just how low your monthly payments could be when you choose Direct Auto Insurance.